Skip to main content

 Joining Us

 If you aspire to develop yourself and conduct high-quality research, do explore working with the team as a PhD student, a visiting/internship student, or an academic visitor.
-Dr Shum's team has a supportive culture with members coming from different countries.
-Past members have developed successful research and have enjoyed their vibrant lifes in the UK.
+Dr Shum's team has a supportive culture with members developing successful research and enjoying their vibrant lifes in the UK.
 See further information and application procedures.

 Some self-funded PhD oppotunities include: